The Not-So-Dark Art Of Designing Database Indexes: Reflections From An Average Software Engineer

 For me, this approach is not just an "optimization" - it's something that I wish I did more often.
 I've tried to retrofit and back-fill this approach into a large application (with some success); but, it's really an effort best used right from the inception of a project.

-Leaning On UNIQUE Indexes To Power Idempotent Actions
+UNIQUE Indexes To Power Idempotent Actions

 Everything we've talked about so far revolves around database index design as a means to facilitate data access.
 But, indexes with UNIQUE constraints can also be used to power idempotent actions.
 An idempotent action, roughly speaking, is an action that is safe to retry.
 By using a UNIQUE index in combination with something like "INSERT IGNORE INTO" (which won't error on key collision), you can work towards removing application-level locking.
 This, in turn, reduces code complexity and increases application though-put.